edgi-govdata-archiving/overview/CONTRIBUTING.md

 ### Submitting Code and Documentation Changes

-We have [project guidelines](./PROJECT.md) for all of the projects hosted on
+We have [project guidelines](./PROJECT.md) for all of the projects hosted in our [GitHub Organization](https://github.com/edgi-govdata-archiving) which new repositories should follow during their creation.

 Our process for accepting changes operates by [Pull Request (PR)](https://help.github.com/articles/about-pull-requests/) and has a few steps: